 'Account Details' allows contractors to view invoices, authorize payments, download statements and submit waiver of lien forms.
 'Project Status' ties together all the tasks related to a roofing project, such as requesting technical assistance, placing orders, inquiry into shipping dates and booking the inspection of the finished roof.
 All tasks have a responsible person associated with it, providing workflow guidance to Duro-Last and the contractor.
 'Program Standing' offers contractors access to Duro-Last’s Incentive Program.
 The fourth component, ‘My Profile’, lets contractors maintain account details and setup the user-ids, passwords and access levels for their staff.

-Although access to the solution’s URL was sufficient from a technical point of view, Duro-Last preferred a downloadable app a marketing perspective.
+Although access to the solution’s URL was sufficient from a technical point of view, Duro-Last preferred a downloadable app from a marketing perspective.
 Therefore, it was decided to wrap the solution in the Visual LANSA container app.
 As an added benefit, the container allows Duro-Last to wrap the solution with device security (Stealth from Unisys).

 Visual LANSA’s server platform can be Windows, Cloud (AWS or Azure), Linux or IBM i.
 At Duro-Last, the solution runs on an IBM i server where it integrates with the Infor XA ERP system (previously MAPICS).